eNMS-automation/eNMS/docs/inventory/pools.rst

 Filter the view with a pool
 ---------------------------

-Pools can be used as filters for the geographical and logical views.
+Pools can be used as filters for the geographical views.
 You can switch between pools with the drop-down list in the top-right corner of the screen (framed in red below).

 .. image:: /_static/inventory/pools/view_filter.png
    :alt: Apply a filter to the view